braden77/Pandas-Challenge/README.md

 * Work as the Chief Data Scientist for city's school district
 * Help the  school board and mayor make strategic decisions regarding future school budgets and priorities.
+* Analyze the district-wide standardized test results.
+* Aggravate the data to showcase obvious trends in school performance.

 ### Built With